 INTRODUCTION Negotiations to build two nuclear power stations in South Korea with French aid made major progress in Paris, France on Friday (1 April).

-INTRODUCTION Negotiations to build two nuclear power stations in South Korea with French aid made major progress in Paris, France on Friday (1 April).
+Background: INTRODUCTION Negotiations to build two nuclear power stations in South Korea with French aid made major progress in Paris, France on Friday (1 April).
 French Prime Minister Raymond Barre pledged to grant the necessary credit facilities for the project.
 French technological assistance is also involved.

 SYNOPSIS: During the talks at the Matignon Palace, South Korean Deputy Premier Duck-Woo Nam had a working lunch with the French Prime Minister, who visited South Korea lat year.
 Mr. Nam told newsmen afterwards that technological and industrial co-operation between the two countries "would greatly develop" in the next few years.